bdtinc/maskcam/README.md

 ## MQTT Server Setup
 ### Running the MQTT Broker and Web Server
 MaskCam is intended to be set up with a web server that stores mask detection statistics and allows users to remotely interact with the device.
-We've created a [server](server/) that receives statistics from the device, stores them in a database, and has a web-based GUI frontend to display them.
+We wrote code for instantiating a [server](server/) that receives statistics from the device, stores them in a database, and has a web-based GUI frontend to display them.
 A screenshot of the frontend for an example device is shown below.

 <p align="center">
   <img src="/docs/imgs/maskcam-frontend.PNG">